SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

       } else {
           // Fall back to earlier iOS and OS X APIs
       }
-   !! <REPL Input>:1:4: warning: unnecessary check for 'OSX'; minimum deployment target ensures guard will always be true !! if #available(iOS 9, OSX 10.10, *) {
-   !! ^

 The availability condition above specifies that on iOS,